 WebinarNinja was featured as one of the top webinar platforms for small businesses by Podia and Adam Enfroy named it one of the 17 top webinar software of 2020.

 Personally, I never had any of the issues mentioned above.
 The platform is continuously being upgraded and modified so it could have been a past issue.
 This past January when I ran a webinar I did not have any video issues.

 Like most software platforms WebinarNinja offers a 14-day free trial so you can try it before you buy.

 I had signed up for Webinar Ninja on a whim a few years ago.
 They had a special lifetime membership that offered the platform for around $49.
 I have been using them ever since and have been impressed with their growth.

 All of the webinars I have hosted have been positive experiences.
 I have even had some followers sign up as a result of being within the Webinar Ninja community.

-Here is a video with more information about the platform.
+Below is a video with more information about the platform.
 Want to learn more?
-Sign up for a free trial on the official website.
+Sign up for a free trial on their official website.

 - Start a Subscription Box Service with Cratejoy